ThomasKroes/GuacamoleWorkshop/README.md

 This workshop consists of an [intermediate](/intermediate) exercise in which we use Guacamole to make Blender available in the browser.
 In the [advanced](/advanced) exercise, we work with the Guacamole REST api to build a small webservice for Blender.

 ## Guides
-Below are links to PDF's that will guide you through the workshop:
+The links below guide you through the exercises:
 [Prerequisites](/prerequisites/guide.md)
 [Intermediate guide](/intermediate/exercise.md)
 [Advanced guide](/advanced/exercise.md)